lmcl-umd/websiteWork/content/authors/magud/_index.md

 ---
 # Display name
-name: Jeymi Menendez
+name: Julieta Magud

 # Username (this should match the folder name)
 authors:
-- menendez
+- magud

 # Is this the primary user of the site?
 superuser: false